 Roxbury, Delaware, County

 If you prefer your slopes with more challenges and fewer crowds, head to the Plattekill Mountain Ski Center in Roxbury.
-Here 40 percent of the trails are marked as more or most difficult with another 40 percent designated as difficult.
+Here, 40 percent of the trails are marked as more or more challenging, with another 40 percent designated as difficult.
 The resort is also well-known for its bike park and 60+ miles of hardcore downhill mountain biking trails.
-So, if you want to do some Catskills mountain biking, then this is the place for you!
+So, if you want to do Catskills mountain biking, this is the place for you!
 The area is a draw for hikers as well.
 Find miles of summer hiking trails accessible from the ski center, plus picturesque trails managed by Platte Clove Wilderness Preserve.

 Catskills Winter Hiking

-Winter in Catskills is simply breathtaking!
-The gorgeous sceneries are blanketed in pure white snow and hiking takes a whole different feel.
-The snow-covered trails offer a serene ambiance that you’ll only experience during the winter season.
+Winter in the Catskills is simply breathtaking!
+The gorgeous sceneries are blanketed in pure white snow, and hiking takes a whole different feel.
+The snow-covered trails offer a serene ambiance you’ll only experience during winter.

 Is it Safe to Hike in Winter?

-Catskills winter hiking could pose more challenges compared to hiking during the other warmer seasons of the year, however, planning and preparing ahead, and taking the proper precautions can make the experience safe, fun, and extremely worth it.
+Catskills winter hiking could pose more challenges than hiking during the other warmer seasons.
+However, planning, preparing, and taking the proper precautions can make the experience safe, fun, and highly worthwhile.

-Just remember to make sure that you’re not alone during the hike and that you let family or friends know where you’re heading off to.
-Also, don’t forget to bring your essentials—maps and navigation tools, appropriate clothes and footwear, food and water, safety items like your whistle, fire, and light, first aid kit, knife or multi-tool, shelter, and sun-protection.
+Just remember to make sure you’re not alone during the hike and let family or friends know where you’re heading.
+Also, don’t forget to bring your essentials—maps and navigation tools, appropriate clothes and footwear, food and water, safety items like your whistle, fire and light, first aid kit, knife or multi-tool, shelter, and sun protection.
 And make sure you do your research before you tackle any trail.

 Whether You Like to Bike, Hike, or Nature Walk, the Catskills NY is the perfect getaway from the big city!

 Catskills is home to many exciting and relaxing activities!
 You’ll never run out of things to enjoy in the area.
-Whether you like trying out different sports, exploring the vast land, or simply love staying at the patio of your vacation rental home and taking in the gorgeous view of your balcony, Catskills is one of the best places to go on your next vacation.
+Whether you like trying different sports, exploring the vast land or love staying on the patio of your vacation rental home and taking in the gorgeous view of your balcony, Catskills is one of the best places to go on your next vacation.

 Looking for a Place to Stay in Catskills?